-For technical coding questions in a hospital or ambulatory surgery center contact the Coding Helpline via the Encoder through the "Contact Us" on the Help menu.
-For billing and other coding questions you may contact the Regs Helpline.
+For technical coding questions in a hospital or ambulatory surgery center contact the 3M Coding Helpline on the 3M Customer Care Website.
+This website may be accessed through the 3M Encoder through the "Contact Us" on the Help menu.
+For billing and other coding questions in a hospital, ambulatory surgery center, freestanding imaging/radiation oncology center, or physician's practice, contact the Regs Helpline.